daormar/debasher/doc/design_doc_resident.md

   an ordered shutdown through the initiators and, if some node has not finished after `FORCE_STOP_TIMEOUT_SECS`, `debasher_stop` on the whole program.

+## Batch runs

+- **launcher node** (nodo lanzador): a node of class `ProgramLauncher`, which launches a general program once for each request it receives (see "`ProgramLauncher`: batch runs from a node").
+- **batch run** (ejecución por lotes): one execution of the general program of a launcher node, with the options of one request, by `debasher_exec` on a directory of its own, outside the resident program's scheduling.
+- **runs root** (raíz de ejecuciones): the directory under which a launcher node places its batch runs: the output directory of its process, or an absolute path that its class gives.
+- **run directory** (directorio de ejecución): the output directory of one batch run, `<runs root>/<run>`, where `<run>` is a relative path that the request names, or else the position of the request in the input log.
+- **registration** (registro): `launch.json` in a run directory, which records which request of which life of a launcher node the directory belongs to.
+- **life** (vida): the time between two clean starts of a launcher node, identified by `life_id`, a random string kept in a file of the output directory of its process; `debasher_reset_resident` removes it, so every clean start begins a new life.

 ## State variables, at a glance

 Several pieces of a node's bookkeeping go through the same three stages: a